SalomePlatform/adao/doc/en/tui.rst

 .. index:: single: setDebug

 **setDebug** ()
     This command enables the detailed information mode when running.

 .. index:: single: setNoDebug

 **setNoDebug** ()
     This command disables the detailed information mode when running.

 .. index:: single: setObserver

 **setObserver** (*Variable, Template, String, Script, Info*)
     This command allows to set an *observer* on the current or final calculation variable.
-Reference should be made to the description of the way of ':ref:`section_advanced_observer`, and to the
+Reference should be made to the description of the way of ':ref:`section_advanced_observer`, and to the :ref:`section_reference` to
-	:ref:`section_reference` to know what are the observable quantities.
+    know what are the observable quantities.
 One defines as "*String*" the *observer* body, using a string including if necessary line breaks.
 It is recommended to use the patterns available by the argument "*Template*".
-There exist the following simple patterns:
-	"ValuePrinter", "ValueSeriePrinter", "ValueSaver", "ValueSerieSaver",
+    There exist the following simple patterns: "ValuePrinter", "ValueSeriePrinter", "ValueSaver", "ValueSerieSaver",
     "ValuePrinterAndSaver", "ValueSeriePrinterAndSaver", "ValueGnuPlotter",
     "ValueSerieGnuPlotter", "ValuePrinterAndGnuPlotter",
     "ValueSeriePrinterAndGnuPlotter", "ValuePrinterSaverAndGnuPlotter",
-	"ValueSeriePrinterSaverAndGnuPlotter".
+    "ValueSeriePrinterSaverAndGnuPlotter", "ValueMean", "ValueStandardError",
+    "ValueVariance", "ValueRMS".
 In the case of a definition as "*Script*", the file must contain only the body of the function, as  described in the way of :ref:`section_advanced_observer`.

 Perform the calculation
 +++++++++++++++++++++++